takasumir/osakacycling/content/posts/s-kawachi-cycle-path/index.md

 ![Minami Kawachi Cycle Line Map](./images/0011.jpg)
 ![U-turn](./images/0012.jpg)

 Unlike some other cycling paths, the Minamikawachi Cycle Line is notably free of cumbersome bike barriers, making for an incredibly fluid and enjoyable experience.
-What's more, you'll find several restrooms placed along the Ishikawa River section – a welcome convenience for any long-distance cyclist\!
+What's more, you'll find several restrooms placed along the Ishikawa River section – a welcome convenience for any long-distance cyclist!

 ![Bicycle path along the river](./images/0012-1.jpg)
 ![Bicycle path along the river](./images/0012-2.jpg)